HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

 We also looked at the largest LCP image sizes and found a 68,607 KB image on desktop and 114,285 KB image on mobile.
 While it can be fun to look at how obscenely large these outliers are, let's keep in mind the unfortunate reality that these are active websites visited by real users.
-Data isn't always free, and performance problems like these start to become [accessibility](./accessibility) problems for users on metered mobile data plans.
-These are also [sustainability](./sustainability) problems considering how much energy is wasted loading blatantly oversized images like these.
+Data isn't always free, and performance problems like these start to become <a hreflang="en" href="./accessibility">accessibility</a> problems for users on metered mobile data plans.
+These are also <a hreflang="en" href="./sustainability">sustainability</a> problems considering how much energy is wasted loading blatantly oversized images like these.

 _Histogram of image-based LCP sizes._